Sena-Kilinc/Sena-Kilinc/README.md

 - 🏃 I'm trying to be a T-Shaped engineer who learns fast and can adapt to change.
 - 🌱 I’m currently improving myself on Java, Python,SQL, NoSQL,Tableu,Excel,C#
 - 👯 I’m looking forward for new experiences.
-- 🥅 2022 Goals: Learn more about Software Development and create at least 2 big projects.
+- 🥅 2023 Goals: Learn more about Data Science and Software Development and create at least 2 big projects.
 - ⚡ Fun fact: I love to watch horror movies, doing yoga and running.
 - 📫 How to reach me: **s.kilinc.ce@gmail.com**
-- 📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/1Iht-T-RxRqBXfq_WWSt3pDBGvSHPP0rG/view?usp=sharing)

 ### Connect with me: